|

 The pros

-- You can adapt most wall lights meaning you have a huge selection to pick from (steer away from clear glass styles as you’ll see the puck light through the glass).
+• You can adapt most wall lights meaning you have a huge selection to pick from (steer away from clear glass styles as you’ll see the puck light through the glass).

-- Battery-operated lights often have a variety of settings meaning you can change the strength of the light each time you turn it on.
+• Battery-operated lights often have a variety of settings meaning you can change the strength of the light each time you turn it on.

-- You can turn it on and off with a remote control giving you flexibility from the comfort of your armchair.
+• You can turn it on and off with a remote control giving you flexibility from the comfort of your armchair.

-- Battery-operated lights require batteries (funnily enough) which is an ongoing cost & maintenance consideration.
+The downsides are that battery-operated lights require batteries (funnily enough) which is an ongoing cost & maintenance consideration and remember not to lose the remote control as they can be tiny!

 Here’s the (aff) link for the wall lights in case it’s useful.